 Before the 19th century, the Dutch used a wide variety of different weights and measures in the various Dutch towns and provinces.
 Despite the country’s small size, there was a lack of uniformity.
 During the Dutch Golden Age, these weights and measures accompanied the Dutch to the farthest corners of their colonial empire, including South Africa.
 Units of weight included the pond, ons and last.
 There was also an apothecaries’ system of weights.
 The mijl and roede were measurements of distance.
 Smaller distances were measured in units based on parts of the body – the el, the voet, the palm and the duim.
 Area was measured by the morgen, hont, roede and voet.
 Units of volume included the okshoofd, aam, anker, stoop, and mingel.

-Quantity control is essential for trade, and trade was the driving force behind both the discovery and the colonisation of Southern Africa; hence the early establishment of a system of weights and measures at the Cape of Good Hope.
+Quantity control is essential for trade, and trade was the driving force behind both the founding and the colonisation of Southern Africa; hence the early establishment of a system of weights and measures at the Cape of Good Hope.
 In 1681, through the ‘Statuten van India’, the Dutch authorities prescribed standards of measurement and their application in trade.
 Instruments had to be assized twice yearly and the most common goods had to be marketed in fixed quantities.
 Fines were imposed for non-compliance.

 At the beginning of British rule in 1806 the following standards were in use: